“Intimacy” by Michael Hosaluk, winner of the Dimensions 2017 Award for the Outstanding Entry.

 “In Winter (detail)” by Cathryn Miller, winner of the 2015 Premier’s Prize Award for the Outstanding Entry.

-Dimensions is the Saskatchewan Craft Council’s biennial, open, juried, touring exhibition which encourages and rewards excellence in hand crafted work.
+Dimensions is the Saskatchewan Craft Council’s biennial, open, juried, touring exhibition which encourages and rewards excellence in hand-crafted work.

-Every two years the Saskatchewan Craft Council invites all Saskatchewan craftspeople to submit up to two hand crafted items for Dimensions.
-Two qualified jurors are tasked with selecting the final pieces, as well as deciding which pieces merit any of the many available Fine Craft awards.
+Every two years all Saskatchewan craftspeople are eligible to submit up to two hand-crafted items.
+Two experienced jurors are tasked with selecting the pieces for the exhibition, as well as deciding which pieces merit the many available awards.
+Dimensions is one of the few juried exhibitions where the jurors select from the physical piece, rather than photographs of works, allowing for a more nuanced and considerate selection.
+A public critique session follows the final selection, and allows entrants to ask the Jurors question about the jurying process and receive feedback.
 The ongoing success of Dimensions depends upon the generous support of a number of organizations including the City of Saskatoon and Creative Saskatchewan.
-The award sponsors also make a substantial contribution to Dimensions, each focusing on a different area of craft creation.
-The SCC acknowledges the contributions of sponsors and greatly appreciates their ongoing commitment.
+The award sponsors also make a substantial contribution to Dimensions, each focusing on a different intent or media.
+The SCC acknowledges the contributions of these sponsors and greatly appreciates their ongoing commitment.

-For more information, contact Stephanie Canning or Maia Stark at 306.653.3616 ext: 2 or firstname.lastname@example.org.
+For more information regarding Dimensions, contact Stephanie Canning or Maia Stark at 306.653.3616 ext: 2 or firstname.lastname@example.org.